 Have you seen a child try to shift blame?
 "Why did you do that?"
 "Johnnie told me to!"
 The child is trying to save his reputation by smearing the reputation of Johnnie.
 This is what Israel did with God.
 It is also what the Jews did with Jesus.
 They refused to believe that Jesus was doing God's will, so they denigrated Jesus' miracles (Matthew 12:22-37).
 By degrading God's work, they polluted God's name.

 God's name is polluted when people claim to worship him, but then offer less than their best.
 "A son honors his father, and a servant his master.
 If then I am the Father, where is My honor?
 And if I am a Master, where is My reverence?
 Says the LORD of hosts to you priests who despise My name.
 Yet you say, 'In what way have we despised Your name?'
 You offer defiled food on My altar.
 But say, 'In what way have we defiled You?'
 By saying, 'The table of the LORD is contemptible.'
 And when you offer the blind as a sacrifice, is it not evil?
 And when you offer the lame and sick, is it not evil?
 Offer it then to your governor!
 Would he be pleased with you?
 Would he accept you favorably?" says the LORD of hosts" (Malachi 1:6-8).

-Christians need to be careful of this.
+Christians need to be careful about this.
 We wear the name of Christ.
 "Christian" means a follower of Christ.
-But when a Christian lies, cheats, or steals, he is harming the reputation of both himself and the One he claims to be obeying (Romans 6:1-2; I John 3:9; I Peter 4:1-3).
+But when a Christian lies, cheats, or steals, he is harming the reputation of both himself and the One he claims to be obeying (Romans 6:1-2; I John 3:9; I Peter 4:1-3).<

 Let us give true honor to God by not taking His holy name in vain.